Olivier Le Moal - stock.adobe.co

 To paraphrase Dwight D. Eisenhower: Plans might be useless, but planning is indispensable.
 While Eisenhower referred specifically to battle preparations, the same could be said about wireless network planning.

-Without proper planning, IT and network teams may inadvertently bypass essential organizational requirements, cause inefficient processes, and waste valuable money and time.
-Teams can start the planning process by familiarizing themselves with business objectives, marketing initiatives, and allocated budget and resources, said Cherie Martin, senior solutions marketing manager at Aruba Networks, during a recent webinar.
+Without proper planning, network teams may inadvertently bypass essential organizational requirements, cause inefficient processes, and waste valuable money and time.
+Teams can start the planning process by familiarizing themselves with business objectives, marketing initiatives, and allocated budget and resources, according to Cherie Martin, senior solutions marketing manager at Aruba Networks.

 "You can't plan for everything, but the planning will put you in a better space," Martin said.

 Wireless network planning is the process of strategizing and architecting a wireless network design that provides adequate coverage, security and capacity.
 In this process, network engineers evaluate existing network infrastructure, floor plans, application and network performance, capacity requirements and many other factors.